GitHub-Harrison/Gamers-Guide/README.md

     * https://www.youtube.com/watch?v=innmNewjkuk - First video on the Index page
     * https://www.youtube.com/watch?time_continue=282&v=52mMJgP6LY8&feature=emb_logo - Second video on the Index page
     * https://www.youtube.com/playlist?list=PLnQa3snKdrQqMf3wwlpudEcZg-NrGcufu - Only video on the Characters page
-    * https://www.youtube.com/watch?v=jNL927qvkJ4 - Video on the left of the weapons page
+    * https://www.youtube.com/watch?v=jNL927qvkJ4 - First video on the weapons page
-    * https://www.youtube.com/watch?v=uDplC0NPIbI - Video on the right of the weapons page
+    * https://www.youtube.com/watch?v=uDplC0NPIbI - Second video on the weapons page
     * https://www.youtube.com/watch?v=5WEOIO77EkY - Only video on the items page

 * Images - All Images on the Weapons and Items pages are screenshots that were taken by myself from within the game.